-Contents
+Table of Contents

-1. Introduction and Scope 5
+1. Introduction p.4

-Bedford Borough Council declared a Climate Emergency in March 2019 5

-2. Policy Context 11
+2. Policy context

-3. What the Council has achieved so far

-4. Aims, Objectives, Target and Priorities 16
+3. Strategy aims, objectives, targets and priorities p.10

-4.1.
-Baseline Emissions from our own operations 17
+3.1 Emissions from our own operations

-4.2.
-Steps to implement the Council's Carbon Reduction Delivery Strategy 18
+3.2.
+Steps to implement the Council's Carbon Reduction Delivery Strategy

-4.3.
-Other Contributions to Carbon Neutral Target 22
+3.3.
+Other Contributions to Carbon Neutral Target

+4. What the Council has achieved so far p.16

-5. Monitoring and Reporting 24
+5. Monitoring and reporting p.18

 5.1 What is Carbon Neutral?

-5.2 Reporting Process 24
+5.2 Reporting Process

-5.3 Reviewing 25
+5.3 Reviewing

-6. Resources 27
+6. Resources p.22

-6.1 Conclusion 29
+6.1 Conclusion p.25

-1. Introduction and Scope
+Introduction and Scope